Le Coucher de la Mariée

-Plot
+Content

 A newlywed couple is in front of their wedding-bed after their wedding.
 The husband goes into raptures in front of his new wife, who simpers.
 She then asks him to withdraw while she undresses and he puts a folding screen between them.
 She removes one by one the many layers of clothes she wears — a jacket, a dress, underskirts, sub-underskirts, a blouse.
 The husband does not stay in place, sometimes mopping his front, sometimes reading a newspaper, sometimes having lecherous looks above the folding screen.
 The actors send numerous glances towards the camera.

 History of the movie

 The original film has been estimated to be around seven minutes long, but it had degraded to a poor condition in the French Film Archives until it was found in 1996.
-Only two minutes of the film have survived, which includes the undressing sequence.
+Only 3:46 minutes of the film have survived, which includes the undressing sequence.